- Content |

 - Photography |

-For the 2017 edition of the brochure Harfield wanted the brochure design to focus on functionality as much as the visual design.
 Since launching their previous brochure, Harfield had added another partner by way of Sweden’s leading manufacturer of plastic tableware, August Lundh.
-So whilst Harfield wanted to ensure that the brochure design moved forward from the last brochure, it was also very important that their customers should be able to quickly and easily find the products they wanted amongst the ever growing range on offer.
-They also wanted to ensure that the brochure was more resilient to wear and tear and so asked us to explore different cover finish options to help with this.
+So, whilst Harfield wanted to ensure that the catalogue design moved forward from the last one, it was also very important that their customers and sales teams should be able to quickly and easily find the products they wanted amongst the ever growing range on offer.
+As businesses grow and adapt, it’s often paramount to review marketing and communication methods both internally with sales staff and to customers to ensure these changes are a smooth evolution.